Welcome to Hertfordshire Walker

 * At this point you could continue heading S for refreshments at The Black Horse (620m).

-5: Turn left on the track just beyond the cottage, Ridge restricted byway 11, and head NE and NNE for 280m.
-Just after the farm on your right this track becomes North Mymms restricted byway 3 and heads NNE, NE then E through Mymmshall Wood for 1.4km until you reach a junction (location - https://w3w.co/bottle.cake.sands) just before the A1(M).
+This track becomes North Mymms restricted byway 3 then heads NNE, NE then E through Mymmshall Wood for 1.3km until you reach a junction (location - https://w3w.co/bottle.cake.sands) just before the A1(M).

 The windpump and well on the west side of Love Lane, North Mymms Park - August 2018 Image by the North Mymms History Project released under Creative Commons BY-NC-SA 4.0